 About the Author

-Emily Wimpsett is a Content & Social Media Specialist at QSR Automations.
-Emily was born and raised in Louisville but considers herself a die-hard University of Kentucky fan.
+Emily Wimpsett was a Content & Social Media Specialist at QSR Automations.
+Emily was born and raised in Louisville, but considers herself a die-hard University of Kentucky fan.
 For college, Emily attended Indiana University Southeast and obtained a degree in Communications with a track in Advertising.
-In her free time, Emily enjoys just about every water-related activity but she is partial to kayaking and whitewater rafting.
+In her free time, Emily enjoys just about every water-related activity, but she is partial to kayaking and whitewater rafting.